How does ADMG work?

-ADMG is run by an Executive Committee chaired by Richard Cooke and administered by Finlay Clark, ADMG Secretary.
+ADMG is run by an Executive Committee chaired by Tom Turnbull, Vice Chair Richard Cooke, and administered by Finlay Clark, ADMG Secretary.

-Each of the eight areas into which the Scottish deer range is divided is represented on the Committee.
-A number of experts and representatives of other relevant bodies are also co-opted to the Committee which has a total membership of 19.
+Each of the seven areas into which the Scottish deer range is divided is represented on the Committee.
+A number of experts and representatives of other relevant bodies are also co-opted to its Committee.

-ADMG works closely with other organisations, in particular the Scottish Gamkeepers’ Association, the British Deer Society and Scottish Land & Estates.
+ADMG works closely with other organisations including the Scottish Gamekeepers’ Association, the British Deer Society, Scottish Land & Estates and the Scottish Venison.
 ADMG has played an active role in the Deer Management Round Table (DMRT), a multi interest group set up in 1995 to assist in the preparation of the proposals which led to the passing of the Deer (Scotland) Act in 1996.
-The DMRT continues and meets twice annually to discuss wide ranging matters in which deer play a part.
-This group has proved particularly valuable in achieving compromises and creating understanding in matters once perceived as controversial.
+The DMRT meets twice yearly to discuss wide ranging matters in which deer play a part.
+DMRT has proved particularly valuable in achieving compromise and creating understanding in matters once perceived as controversial.
 ADMG was also instrumental in the establishment of the Lowland Deer Network (LDNS) set up in 2011 and The Common Ground Forum.

-Scotland’s Wild Deer — A National Approach is the 20 year vision for wild deer in Scotland.
-The latest version including 2015–2020 priorities can be downloaded here.
+Scotland’s Wild Deer: A National Approach is the 20 year vision for wild deer in Scotland.
+The latest version including 2015 – 2020 priorities can be downloaded here.
 The 2017/18 WDNA Report and 2018/19 WDNA Action Plan are also available.

-ADMG has also played an important part as a consultee in the development of the Wildlife and Natural Environment (Scotland) Act 2011, the Land Reform (Scotland) Act 2016 and as a member of the group charged with the development of the Code of Sustainable Deer Management.
-ADMG is also involved in the development of proposals for the voluntary delivery of competence by the sector.
+ADMG has also played an important part as a consultee in the development of the Wildlife and Natural Environment (Scotland) Act 2011, the Land Reform (Scotland) Act 2016 and as a member of the group that developed the Code of Practice on Deer Management and the voluntary delivery of competence by the sector.

-ADMG holds its Annual General Meeting in February, in addition to three or four Executive Committee and regional meetings on a rotating basis around Scotland every year.
+ADMG holds an Annual General Meeting, usually in February, in addition to three or four Executive Committee and regional meetings on a rotating basis around Scotland every year.